ywp-sein/released_and_set_free/src/pondering/09-unashamed-and-free.md

 Oops for them, and I don’t feel sorry.<br>
 They are foolishly fighting against my Father in Heaven.

-Truly, the battle belongs to the Lord.<br>
+Truly, the battle is the Lord's.<br>
 This is the real peace given to His children—<br>
 a peace no one can counterfeit.